 Why should you choose OpenPhone for a toll-free number?

 With OpenPhone, getting a toll-free number is simple and affordable.
-Plus, OpenPhone offers a number of advanced features that make it easier to field customer service requests coming in through your toll-free number.
+Plus, OpenPhone offers a number of advanced features (like auto-replies, snippets, and call recording) that make it easier to field customer support requests or follow up with your professional contacts.

 Here’s why you should choose OpenPhone as your toll-free number provider.

 With OpenPhone, you can get and set up a toll-free number within minutes.
-Simply download the OpenPhone app to your cell phone, select a number with a toll-free code, and start placing and receiving toll-free calls from your mobile phone.
+Simply download OpenPhone to your cell phone (or use our browser or desktop app), select a number with a toll-free code, then start placing and receiving toll-free calls from anywhere with a WiFi connection.

 With OpenPhone, small business owners and solopreneurs can have a 1-800 toll-free number in addition to their regular local number.
-Business owners can easily manage incoming calls, voicemails, and SMS messages for both numbers right from the OpenPhone app, without the burden of managing a second line.
+Business owners can easily manage incoming calls, voicemails, and SMS messages from any location with a WiFi connection.

+A toll-free service can easily impact your bottom line, so it’s important to do your research when searching for a toll-free number provider.
 With OpenPhone, having a toll-free telephone number is extremely affordable.
-If you want to use a toll-free number as your regular number, it’s just $10 per month per user.
-If you wish to add a toll-free line to your existing phone number, it’s only an extra $5 per month.
+If you want to use a toll-free number as your regular number, plans start at only $15 per month per user.
+You can also confirm OpenPhone is a good fit during a free, seven-day trial.
+Then if you wish to add a toll-free number to your existing business plan and don’t need any additional users, it’s just an extra $5 per number per month.

 Choose OpenPhone to get a toll-free number

 OpenPhone is a user-friendly, intuitive, and affordable solution for toll-free numbers.
 With OpenPhone, you can set up a toll-free number within minutes.
-From there, you can utilize solutions like auto-attendant, auto-replies, snippets, and toll-free call recording to improve your customer service offerings.
+From there, you can utilize solutions like auto-replies, snippets, and toll-free call recordings to improve your customer service.